sysfce2/AviSynth_masktools/README.md

     Boolean "clamp_float": default false, but treated as always true (and thus ignored) when scale_inputs involves a float autoscale. and
     Boolean "use_expr": default 0, calls fast JIT-compiled "Expr" in Avisynth+ for mt_lut, lutxy, lutxyz, lutxyza
-    0: no Expr, use slow internal realtime calc if needed
+    0: no Expr, use slow internal realtime calc if needed (as before)
     1: call Expr for bits>8 or lutxyza
-    2: call Expr, when masktools would do its slow realtime calc
+    2: call Expr, when masktools would do its slow realtime calc (see 'realtime' column in the table above)

   Extends and replaces experimental clamp_xxxx keywords.